-As stated in the IoT Ransomware Attacks – Part 1 IoT ransomware is not just holding your data hostage, it can lead to denial of service until the demanded ransom is payed to the hackers, which is quiet a big market for hackers to see money.
-There will be greater threat for all industries using IoTs.
+As stated in the IoT Ransomware Attacks – Part 1 IoT ransomware is not just holding your data hostage, it can lead to denial of service until the demanded ransom is payed to the hackers, which is quite a big market for hackers to see the money.
+There will be a greater threat for all industries using IoTs.

 The consumer IoT industry can still wait

-Proof of concept ransomware attacks have already been presented at the consumer IoT level, which includes smart homes and offices, connected (and soon autonomous) cars and wearables.
+Proof of concept ransomware attacks has already been presented at the consumer IoT level, which includes smart homes and offices, connected (and soon autonomous) cars and wearables.

 It’s still too early to say the threat of ransomware in smart homes and connected cars is imminent, even though consumer-level IoT devices are often attributed with very poor security.
 The hodgepodge of software and hardware that constitute the consumer IoT industry actually make it hard to stage widespread ransomware attacks.

 Currently, the IoT industry is fragmented, lacking a standardized approach, operating system, and communication system.
 This has made it more difficult for ransomware criminals to conduct a generalized attack.
 Each attack would need to target a specific type of IoT device, which reduces the number of devices that can be targeted at the same time.

 We can thus conclude that for the moment, the cost-benefit balance of staging ransomware attacks against consumer IoT devices might not be motivating enough for malicious actors.
 But this is a situation that is likely to change in the future, as IoT becomes more pervasive in homes and offices.